Zed Blade

-Zed Blade (Note: Also known as Operation Ragnarok (作戦名ラグナロク, Sakusen-mei Ragnarok) in Japan.) is a horizontally scrolling shooter arcade video game developed by NMK and originally published by SNK on September 13, 1994.
-It is the only game created by NMK for the Neo Geo arcade platform.
-In a science fiction setting, players choose one of three characters to attempt to overthrow an army of enemies led by the on-board supercomputer at the automated Yggdrasil space station and seize full control of it once again.
+Zed Blade (Note: Also known as Operation Ragnarok (作戦名ラグナロク, Sakusen-mei Ragnarok) in Japan) is a horizontally scrolling shooter video game developed by NMK and published by SNK for the Neo Geo arcade platform.
+It is the only game developed by NMK for the Neo Geo.
+Conversions for both Neo Geo AES (home) and Neo Geo CD were planned and even previewed but neither received an official release to the public.

 The game received mixed critical reception, with reviewers mentioning the colorful but generic visuals, unremarkable weapons system, short length, and low difficulty.
 The music has been called out as a highlight.

-Zed Blade was re-released by Hamster Corporation through the ACA Neo Geo series for various consoles in 2017, including the Nintendo Switch.
-Conversions for both Neo Geo AES (home) and Neo Geo CD were planned and even previewed but neither received an official release to the public.
+Hamster Corporation acquired the game alongside NMK's catalogue, re-releasing the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.